April 25th, 2019. Tom Rowlands

 The major difference between a holiday let and a second home is the amount of time you spend in it.
 Second homes are defined as a residence which you plan to occupy for part of the year.
 Typically, this home is a significant distance from your primary residence, such as a city-based pied-a-terre that is lived in during the working week.

-The property must meet these requirements to meet the majority of second home mortgages, for example.
-You have to make it obvious that you’ll be using this home to live in; otherwise, the lender may have reservations about providing funds to mortgage it.
+The property must meet these requirements to abide by the majority of second property lenders’ requirements.
+You must make it obvious that you’ll be using this home to live in; otherwise, the lender may have reservations about providing funds to mortgage it.

-The terms of a second home mortgage are similar to vanilla residential loans, but they will feature stricter affordability checks.
+The terms of a second home loan are like vanilla residential loans, but they will feature stricter affordability checks.
 Since it’s your second home, a lender will want a full breakdown of existing costs, outgoings and income.
 Thankfully, this stricter vetting doesn’t usually equate to greater interest rates and fees.

 What’s The Definition of an Investment Property, Then?

 Investment property shares some similarities to holiday lets but is entirely different to a second home.
 An investment property is a property you own which is rented out.
 As the name suggests, an investment property is, well, an investment.
-By renting the property out and generating income, as well as an increase in the house price generally, an investment property is a savvy way of generating income gradually.
+By renting the property out and generating income, as well as an increase in the house price, an investment property is a savvy way of generating gradual income.

-LTV rates will be higher, and lenders will want better than usual credit scores and asset reserve requirements.
-In simple terms, it’s tougher to qualify for this mortgage, and you’ll have to pay greater finances.
+Loan-to-value (LTV) rates will be higher, and lenders will want better than usual credit scores and asset reserve requirements.
+In simple terms, it’s tougher to qualify for this mortgage, and you’ll have to pay ;a bigger desposit.